 Causes & Types of Lyme Disease

 Lyme disease is a tick-borne illness caused by a type of bacteria called Borrelia burgdorferi.
 The disease progresses through three stages: early localized, early disseminated, and late disseminated.
 In the early localized stage, the infection is confined to the site of the tick bite and may cause symptoms such as a rash, fever, and flu-like symptoms.
-As the disease progresses to the early disseminated stage, the bacteria spread throughout the body and may cause joint pain, fatigue, and neurological problems.
+As the disease progresses to the early disseminated stage.
+The bacteria spread throughout the body and may cause joint pain, fatigue, and neurological problems.
 Finally, in the late disseminated stage, the disease can cause severe neurological and cardiac complications.

 Symptoms of Lyme Disease

 Symptoms can vary depending on the stage of the infection.
 In the early localized stage, the most common symptom is a rash that appears at the tick bite site.
 The rash may be circular and have a bull’s eye appearance.
 Other symptoms may include fever, fatigue, headache, and muscle aches.
-In the early disseminated stage, the infection has spread to other parts of the body, and symptoms may include joint pain, neurological problems, and heart palpitations.
+In the early disseminated stage, the infection has spread to other parts of the body.
+Symptoms may include joint pain, neurological problems, and heart palpitations.
 The disease can cause severe neurological and cardiac complications in the late disseminated stage, including memory loss, difficulty concentrating, and heart block.

 Lyme Disease Overview